robbiemu/aclarai_claimify/docs/components/scout_tools.md

 # Scout Tools Documentation

+## Overview

+The Data Scout Agent includes several specialized tools for finding and retrieving information from various sources.
+These tools are designed to be robust and efficient, with built-in validation and retry mechanisms to handle common network issues.

 ## Arxiv Search Tool

 The `arxiv_search` tool allows you to search for academic papers on Arxiv.org.
 It's a free tool that doesn't require API keys.